Accuray Unveils New Company Website Reflecting Industry-Leading Patient-First Cancer Treatment Innovation and Care

 - An enhanced treatment center locator tool helps visitors find a treatment facility near them, anywhere in the world

-Radiotherapy is a fundamental component of oncology care,[1] and according to recent market research, the global radiotherapy market is expected to grow from $5B in 2016 to more than $9B by 2024.[2]
-A true innovator in the field, Accuray Incorporated's differentiated product portfolio helps position the company to expand its leadership in the marketplace.
+Radiotherapy is a fundamental component of oncology care,1 and according to recent market research, the global radiotherapy market is expected to grow from $5B in 2016 to more than $9B by 2024.2 A true innovator in the field, Accuray Incorporated's differentiated product portfolio helps position the company to expand its leadership in the marketplace.

 "We believe our CyberKnife, TomoTherapy and Radixact Systems have each, individually, changed the game in radiation therapy by enabling physicians to deliver precise, non-invasive treatment options while minimizing side effects and helping improve quality of life for countless patients across the globe," said Lionel Hadjadjeba, M.D., Senior Vice President and Chief Commercial Officer at Accuray.
 "The new website shines a spotlight on what we believe differentiates our technologies to allow them to set the stage for advancements that will redefine the future of our industry."